-Held in conjunction with Cornell’s Upstate Challenge meet, the Hartshorne Memorial Masters Mile features fully automatic timing (FAT), introductions of each runner at the starting line, commentary on every race, rabbits for the elite races, and hordes of enthusiastic spectators.
+Held in conjunction with Cornell’s Southern Tier Invite meet, the USATF-sanctioned Hartshorne Memorial Masters Mile features fully automatic timing by Leone Timing, introductions of each runner at the starting line, commentary on every race, rabbits for the elite races, and hordes of enthusiastic spectators.

 Don’t be intimidated!
 The Hartshorne Memorial Masters Mile may be an elite event, but it’s open and welcoming to runners of all abilities—no matter how fast you run, you’ll be treated like an elite!

-Runners and guests are encouraged to attend a post-race banquet to recap the day’s competition, watch the race videos, meet friends and competitors, enjoy a delicious meal, and recognize the award winners.
+Runners and guests are encouraged to attend a post-race award ceremony directly after the race near Barton Hall on campus to recap the day’s competition, watch the race videos, meet friends and competitors, enjoy lunch, and recognize the award winners.

 Barton Hall is located on the central campus of Cornell University.
 With permanent seating for 4,800 spectators, the Barton Hall track was upgraded in 2016.
 Installed by Beynon Sports, the IAAF-certified, six-lane surface has a significantly greater radius than the old Barton track, making the facility faster than in the past.

 Barton Hall has restrooms.
 Locker rooms and shower facilities are available in Teagle Hall immediately across the street from Barton Hall.